Is Sports Betting Legal in your State?

 Online betting is the most popular way to bet in the United States, and most of that betting is done through mobile apps.
 There are some very popular US betting apps, but these are only available in the states where they hold a license.

-Here are some of the most common US mobile sportsbooks for regulated sportsbooks:
+Here are some of the most common US mobile sportsbooks for offshore:

 US Off-Track Betting